zama-ai/concrete/docs/dev/GETTING-STARTED.md

 To learn more about conventional commits, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.

 ### Before creating pull request

+We remind that only official contributors can send pull requests.
+To become such an official contributor, please email hello@zama.ai.

 You should rebase on top of `main` branch before you create your pull request.
 This is to avoid merge commits and have a clean git log.
 After you commit your changes to your new branch, you can use the following commands to rebase.